-Comcast subscribers connect to the Comcast network through a cable modem and from there traffic travels over a local coaxial and hybrid fiber-coaxial (HFC) cable system to a Cable Modem Termination System (CMTS).
-The traffic then continues through Comcast's network and to the Internet.
+Cox subscribers connect to the Internet through a cable modem at the subscriber's location, and from there data traffic travels over a local coaxial and Hybrid Fiber-Coaxial (HFC) cable system to a Cable Modem Termination System (CMTS).
+The traffic then continues through Cox's network and into the Internet.

 The CMTS counts downstream and upstream traffic for each subscriber cable modem it serves.
 Downstream traffic flows from the Internet to the subscriber, and upstream traffic flows from the subscriber to the Internet.
-A CMTS reports the downstream and upstream counts in an Internet Protocol Detail Record (IPDR) as shown in Figure 3 (typically every 15 minutes, depending on the CMTS manufacturer).
+The measurement sites were supported by Cisco uBR10000 series CMTSs.
+Each CMTS periodically reports the down and upstream counts in an Internet Protocol Detail Record (IPDR) as shown in Figure 4.